 If you are a foreigner and working in Finland, you will accrue pension for your work in the same way as Finnish people do.
 Your employer must take out pension insurance for you and withhold your share of the pension contribution from your monthly wage.
 If you are self-employed, you have to take out insurance and pay the total contribution yourself.
 You can take out insurance with an earnings-related pension provider of your own choice.
+Your pension grows for all work that you have insured, regardless of for how long you work.

 If you are an asylum seeker, the same rules apply to you.
 Your employer must take out pension insurance for you if you work in Finland, even if you have not yet received a personal ID or been granted a residence permit.